 Click on the following link to submit your sensitive documents to the Payroll department.

-You will see a message saying “Hopkins, Jennifer is requesting files for Payroll Secure Document Submission” and a “select files” box.
+You will see a message saying “Bryant, Kate is requesting files for Payroll Secure Document Submission” and a “select files” box.
 Click the box and select your files for submission.
 Enter your first and last name.
 Click upload.
 You will see a message that says your upload was successful.

 No, all pay will be issued to you in one check.

 No, it will be paid on the next available payroll along with the current period's pay.